moodledan/bojangles/README.md

 grunt compressimages
 ```
 <hr>
 That should install all the Grunt dependencies, generate the build directory and compress the sample images.
 [ImageOptim.app] [2] will need to be installed for image optimisation.
-Check out the <b>index.html</b> file in <b>/src</b> and then have a dig around in <b>/build</b>.
+Fire up <b>src/index.html</b> in your browser to see more details and explanations and then have a dig around in <b>/build</b>.
 <hr>
 Todo
 -----------